ScilifelabDataCentre/Anubis/anubis/README.md

 ## user.py

 The user account module.
 A user is uniquely defined by her account identifier and also by her email.
+The most important functions are:

 ### URL-mapped functions